 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Allergy to a medicine (eg, Taxol®) that contains Cremophor® EL or polyoxyethylated castor oil or

 - Liver disease, severe or

-- Thrombocytopenia (low platelet count)—Should not be used in patients with these conditions.
+- Neutropenia (low white blood cell count)—Should not be used in patients with these conditions.

 - Diabetes—Use with caution.
 This medicine may increase your chance of having nerve problems.

 - Heart disease, or history of or